ForkBomb20/MLRE-REPLICATION-ICML-2023-Route-interpret-repeat/README.md

 [CUB-200 Official](https://www.vision.caltech.edu/datasets/cub_200_2011/)

-Search `--data-root` and `.` variable in this codebase and replace appropriate paths.
+Download CUB_200_2011.tgz (1.2GB)

 ## 3. Data preprocessing CUB200

-To get CUB200 metadata and dataset splits, follow [Logic Explained Network](https://github.com/pietrobarbiero/logic_explained_networks/tree/master/data).
-Once json files are downloaded, search for `--json-root` variable in this codebase and replace the appropriate paths.

 To preprocess the concepts for CUB200, move the **inner** `CUB_200_2011` folder along with `attributes.txt` from the extracted `CUB_200_2011` folder into the root directory of the repository.
 Also ensure that a `data/` folder exists in the root directory.
-Then, from the root director, run:
+Then, from the root directory, run:
 ```python
 python ./src/codebase/data_preprocessing/download_cub.py
 ```

-(Author used code from LEN and modified slightly)
+Once json files are downloaded, search for `--json-root` and `--data-root` variable in this codebase and replace the appropriate paths.

 ## 4. Training pipeline